ahsangadit/viable-url-media-uploader/readme.txt

 == Screenshots ==

-1. Upload from URL option integrated into the WordPress media modal interface.

-2. Dedicated upload page accessible from the Media menu for standalone uploads.
+1. Dedicated upload page accessible from the Media menu.

-3. URL input field and upload button in the media library modal.
+2. URL input field and upload button with clean interface.

-4. Upload progress indicator showing file upload status.

-5. Success message displayed after a file is uploaded from URL.
+3. Success message displayed after a file is uploaded from URL.

-6. Uploaded file appearing in the media library with original URL metadata.
+4. Uploaded file appearing in the media library with original URL metadata.

-7. SVG files displayed correctly in the media library with proper preview.
+5. SVG files displayed correctly in the media library with proper preview.

-8. Multiple file types (images, videos, PDFs) successfully imported from URLs.
+6. Multiple file types (images, videos, PDFs) successfully imported from URLs.

-9. Uploaded media ready to be inserted into posts and pages.
+7. Uploaded media ready to be inserted into posts and pages.

 == Changelog ==

 = 1.0.0 – Initial Release =

 * Added URL-based media upload functionality

-* Added media modal integration with upload option

 * Added dedicated upload page in Media menu